-A subsequent attack would take place one month later near the small town of Sakrepatna.
-The bear attacks and mauled two woodcutters, killing one and badly injuring the other.
+A subsequent attack would take place one month later near the village of Sakrepatna.
+The bear attacked and mauled two woodcutters, killing one and badly injuring the other.
 The regional Forest Guard duly contacted Anderson again, asking for his help.
 Before departing Anderson asked for specific co-ordinates of the bear’s believed location, but a delay of 10 days in sending the response saw a member of the Forest Guard badly mauled by the bear while on patrol.

 Just hours after arriving in Mysore, a man came running into Anderson’s quarters saying that his brother had been attacked near to where the bear was believed to live.
 Anderson set out on the six mile walk to the area with a number of local assistants, but the men refused to accompany him further once they neared the location.
 Pressing on alone, Anderson found the badly injured victim lying in a pool of blood beneath a tree.
 He initially attempted to carry the man to safety but sustained a badly twisted ankle.
 The man died a few hours later, before Anderson was found by Forest Guard and taken to Chikmagalur, where he was hospitalised for a week.
 The bear attacked twice more in his absence.

-Returning to Mysore, Anderson changed tactic, setting up in a hidden position overlooked a field where the bear had previously been sighted.
+Returning to Mysore, Anderson switched tactics, setting up in a hidden position overlooked a field where the bear had previously been sighted.
 After around six hours of waiting, the bear appeared close to his position.
-Flicking on his torch startled the creature, causing it to rear up on its hind legs and giving Anderson a clean shot, killing it immediately with a round to the chest.
+Flicking on his torch startled the creature, causing it to rear up on its hind legs and giving Anderson a clean shot.
+The bear was killed immediately with a round to the chest.